tasmota/docs/peripherals/README.md

 #### Peripheral Specific
 Some peripherals offer, or even require, additional commands.
 See [Commands](Commands#Sensor) page for peripheral specific commands.

-> To make a link between the different naming schemes the [Pin Definition overview](https://github.com/esp8266/esp8266-wiki/wiki/Pin-definition) in the ESP8266 wiki is quite helpful.
+> [!TIP] To make a link between the different naming schemes the [Pin Definition overview](https://github.com/esp8266/esp8266-wiki/wiki/Pin-definition) in the ESP8266 wiki is quite helpful.

 ## Examples